odoopbx/docs/install/asterisk.rst

     enabled = yes
     webenabled = no
     port = 5038
-    bindaddr = 0.0.0.0 # Pay attention it binds to public interfaces so yuo must restrict acces only to the Agent IP address.
+    bindaddr = 0.0.0.0 # Pay attention it binds to public interfaces so you must restrict acces only to the Agent IP address.

     [odoo]
-    secret=odoo
-    allowmultiplelogin=no
+    secret=odoo # Make sure you change this password as per the Odoopbx configuration allowmultiplelogin=no
     displayconnects = yes
     read=call,dialplan
     write=originate
     deny=0.0.0.0/0.0.0.0
     permit=1.2.3.4/255.255.255.255 # Put here Agent IP address.
+This IP address will be available from Odoopbx server settings after activating subscription.

 Asterisk-based distributions such as **FreePBX**  offer a web GUI interface for managing your